zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 **AWS Network Firewall** is a stateful, managed network firewall and intrusion detection and prevention service for your virtual private cloud (VPC) that you created in Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
 This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.
 Network Firewall uses the open source intrusion prevention system (IPS), Suricata, for stateful inspection.
 Network Firewall supports Suricata compatible rules.

 **AWS Control Tower** provides a single location to easily set up your new well-architected multi-account environment and govern your AWS workloads with rules for security, operations, and internal compliance.

+**Amazon DocumentDB (with MongoDB compatibility)** is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.

+**Amazon Transcribe** is an AWS service that makes it easy for customers to convert speech-to-text.
+Using Automatic Speech Recognition (ASR) technology, customers can choose to use Amazon Transcribe for a variety of business applications, including transcription of voice-based customer service calls, generation of subtitles on audio/video content, and conduct (text-based) content analysis on audio/video content.

+**Amazon Translate** is a Neural Machine Translation (MT) service for translating text between supported languages.

+**Amazon Comprehend** is a natural language processing (NLP) service that uses machine learning to find meaning and insights in text.

+=>First, you'd have to create a transcription job using Amazon Transcribe to transform the recordings into text.
+Then, translate non-English calls to English using Amazon Translate.
+Finally, use Amazon Comprehend for sentiment analysis.